 6.42.1 Applicability to language

 The vulnerability specified in ISO/IEC TR 24772-1:2019 clause 6.42 applies to Fortran.
-Fortran provides no mechanism to specify and enforce preconditions and postconditions, but the programmer may have this in mind and include tests in the code.
+Fortran provides no mechanism to specify and enforce preconditions and postconditions, but the programmer can have this in mind and include explicit precondition and postcondition tests in the code.
 Fortran has no mechanism to prevent “has-a” inheritance.

 6.42.2 Avoidance mechanisms for language users